 Bardstown, Kentucky, is a small town in the South that should not be missed.
 It is home to several bourbon distilleries and is known as being the "Bourbon Capital of the World."
 In fact, it is Kentucky's second oldest city, having been first settled by European Americans in 1780.

-Bardstown, which is in the city centre, also offers horse-drawn carriage rides and a large park with a variety of hiking trails and cycle paths.
+The downtown square of Bardstown, which is in the city center, offers horse-drawn carriage rides and a large park with a variety of hiking trails and cycle paths.
 There are strategically placed parking lots and hiking trails with toilets and water fountains, which are well maintained.
-On quieter days, you can see a greater variety of wildlife along the trails, but there are also many wild flowers, birds, squirrels and other wildlife along the way.
+On quieter days, you can see a greater variety of wildlife along the trails, but there are also many wild flowers, birds, squirrels, and other wildlife along the way.

-Daniel Boone once rented a room and George Rogers Clark used the inn as a base during the Revolutionary War.
+Daniel Boone once rented a room at the Old Talbott Tavern, and George Rogers Clark used the inn as a base during the Revolutionary War.
 Even Louis-Philippe of France, who lived in exile, stayed in this inn during his stay in the United States during World War II.